petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-paas-go-live-checklist.md

 ### VPN Configuration

 If you've configured a VPN, confirm that the connection is working as expected.
 See the [VPN Integration Overview](../configuring-the-cloud-network/vpn-integration-overview.md) for more information.

+### Database Maintenance Window

+Configure a database maintenance window and set it to off-peak hours.
+Database maintenance occus once every few months and may lead to database connectivity failures for up to two minutes.
+See [Database Maintenance Window Variables](../platform-services/database-service.md#database-maintenance-window-variables) for more information.

 ## Additional Consideration